 To be designated, courses must include the following four components:

 To be designated, the course must include at least one learning outcome in two of four Community Engaged Learning Goals (knowledge, skills, disposition, participation) and the instructor must describe how each learning outcome will be assessed in the course.
+These student learning outcomes should also be included in the course syllabus.

 Please review our Community Engaged Learning Goals rubric for more information.
 VALUE rubrics for each of the 10 learning outcomes are available from the American Association of Colleges and Universities.